 But this competition isn't necessarily worth winning.
 It's best to get a strong level (the best mastering level for streaming is an integrated -14 LUFS) so that our mixes aren't too quiet compared to standard mixing.
 However, it's best to preserve some life in the mix by not overcompressing and distorting our mixes for the sake of a few extra dB.

-That said, if you want to produce louder mixes, be sure to check out My New Microphone's Top 12 Professional Tips To Make Audio Mixes Louder.
+That said, if you want to produce louder mixes, be sure to check out my Complete Guide To Louder Mixes (11 Strategies).